timescale/docs.timescale.com-content/installation-apt-debian.md

 is `/etc/postgresql/9.6/main/postgresql.conf` for 9.6 and
 `/etc/postgresql/10/main/postgresql.conf` for 10, but this may vary depending on your setup.

+>ttt If you have other libraries you are preloading, they should be comma separated.

 To get started you'll now need to restart PostgreSQL and add a `postgres` superuser (used in the rest of the docs):